Buy a Home

 - REALTOR® business card

 Dream Makers is a national down payment assistance program for first-time home buyers of modest means who help defend our nation.
-Grants are eligible for active duty and veteran military personnel as well as current employees of the Department of Defense and Department of Homeland Security.
+Grants are eligible for active duty and veteran military personnel.
 Grants can be used in conjunction with VA, FHA, and conventional mortgages from any lender in the nation.
 Applications can be submitted online at www.penfedfoundation.org/DreamMakers .
 Check out this flyer.

 First Front Door Down Payment and Closing Cost Assistance

 The First Front Door (FFD) program, sponsored by FHLBank Pittsburg, provides grant assistnace toward down payment and closing cost expenses for household with incomes at or below 80 percent of the area median income (AMI).
 FFD will match $3 to every $1 of the homebuyer's contribution, up to a maximum grant of $5,000.
 This year, FHLBank set aside $3.3 million dollars for FFD grant use!
 The demand this year is extremely high, and grants are awarded on a first-come, first-served basis.
 Check out this flyer for a list of lenders and here for more information.